nazarhktwitch/translit-live/README.md

    python translit_interceptor.py
    ```

 3. Start typing in any application.
-When you press `Enter`, the transliterated text will be displayed in the console and copied to the clipboard.
+When you press `Right Control`, the transliterated text will be displayed in the console and copied to the clipboard.

 ## Transliteration Table
 The program uses the following mapping for transliteration: